-The Respect Program is Emory's central hub for interpersonal violence prevention and survivor resiliency.
+The Office of Respect is Emory's central hub for interpersonal violence prevention and survivor resiliency.
 We end violence by ending oppression.

 If you are seeking support or someone who has experienced interpersonal violence help is available.
-For free and confidential* support, accompaniment, and/or resources, contact the Respect Program Support Hotline available 24/7 and speak with an On-Call Advocate at 470.270.5360.
+For free and confidential* support, accompaniment, and/or resources, contact the Office of Respect Support Hotline available 24/7 and speak with an On-Call Advocate at 470.270.5360.

 *this denotes federal reporting obligations